 Currently, the Satilla River is designated as Fishing (less protective), and we are asking Georgia Environmental Protection Division to change the Satilla River Water Trail to Recreation (more protective.)
 Not only is Recreation a more protective designated use, it is also a more appropriate designation, as we know many people swim, paddle, and play in the Satilla River each year.

 Help us show EPD that our Satilla deserves to be protected, and that our communities deserve safe, clean waters to swim, paddle, play, and fish in through out the year!
-Take the quick survey to let EPD know that you think the Satilla should be protected for those that use it for recreation.
+Take the quick survey to let us know how you enjoy the Satilla, and help us demonstrate that it should be protected for those that use it for recreation.

 EPD is accepting initial comments to be considered in the drafting of rule changes under the 2019 Triennial Review process through March 8, 2019.
 Written comments may be sent to EPD.Comments@dnr.ga.gov with the subject line: “Water Quality Standards 2019 Triennial Review.”
 For direct mail, attention: Elizabeth Booth, Environmental Protection Division, Watershed Protection Branch, Watershed Planning & Monitoring Program, Suite 1152 East, 2 Martin Luther King, Jr., Dr., Atlanta, GA 30334.
 A public notice (available here) was distributed by EPD on January 7, 2019 and a public hearing will be held on February 26, 2019 from 1:00-3:00pm in the Environmental Protection Division Training Center, located at 4244 International Parkway, Suite 116, Atlanta, Georgia 30354.